walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 ### Data preparations

-First, you need to prepare parameters for the bridging transaction.
-Here are the ones used in the command later:
+Next, you need to prepare parameters for the bridging transaction.
+Here are the ones used in the command:
 * Settlement layer bridge address.
   * Used value: `0x8a791620dd6260079bf849dc5567adc3f2fdc318`
   * This is the default bridge address.